The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Proposed Assessment Framework

 \subsection{Perfect Alternation as Reference}

-\textbf{Perfect Alternation (PA)} is a coordination regime where each of $n$ agents reaches the highest-payoff state exactly once within every block of $n$ episodes, in any order.
+\textbf{Perfect Alternation (PA)} is a coordination regime where each of $n$ agents reaches the highest-payoff state exactly once within every sliding window of $n$ consecutive episodes, in any order (equivalently, the outcome sequence is $n$-periodic).
 Stricter order-sensitive variants (e.g., requiring each agent to occupy each rank equally often across batches) are possible but not imposed here.
 PA can be used descriptively, normatively, or prescriptively depending on the application; here it serves only as a reference regime against which observed coordination can be compared~\citep{papadopoulos2020,papadopoulos2021}.
-Human participants in BoE experiments sometimes converge to PA-like patterns~\citep{hawkins2016}, motivating its use as a meaningful boundary condition.
-PA is Pareto-optimal under strict rotation, and in the two-agent ballistic case it constitutes a Nash equilibrium; detailed equilibrium links and the three motivating reasons (empirical observability, temporal sensitivity, metric calibration) are provided in Supplementary Section~S4.
+Three reasons motivate this choice.
+First, \emph{empirical observability}: human participants in BoE experiments sometimes converge to PA-like patterns over extended interaction~\citep{hawkins2016}, so PA is an attainable regime rather than a purely theoretical construct.
+Second, \emph{temporal distribution sensitivity}: standard fairness measures are insensitive to when rewards are obtained, whereas PA is the extreme case in which temporal disparities are minimized by construction.
+Third, \emph{metric calibration}: fixing a coordination pattern of maximal regularity provides a natural normalization point for alternation-sensitive metrics, anchoring $\mathrm{ALT}=1$ to PA.
+PA is Pareto-optimal under strict rotation, and in the two-agent ballistic case of HJG (a single simultaneous move/stay decision per episode, rather than the multi-round race studied experimentally) it constitutes a Nash equilibrium; detailed equilibrium links are provided in Supplementary Section~S4.